Reviews & First Drives

 Interior Quality and Ergonomics

 Inside, the 997 raised the bar over the 996 in terms of material quality and layout.
-Leather was used more extensively, switchgear had a more substantial feel, and the driving position — centred around a three-spoke steering wheel and a cluster of clearly labelled dials — prioritised usability as much as sportiness.
+Leather was used more extensively, switchgear had a more substantial feel, and the driving position, centered around a three-spoke steering wheel and a cluster of clearly labeled dials, prioritized usability as much as sportiness.
 The cabin was tight by modern standards but deliberately so: every control falls within reach, and there is little superfluous decoration.

 Performance and Variants: From Carrera to GT2 RS